CyberFlameGO/svnpython/Doc/library/ctypes.rst

 The *mode* parameter can be used to specify how the library is loaded.
 For details, consult the ``dlopen(3)`` manpage, on Windows, *mode* is ignored.

-The *use_errno* parameter, when set to True, enables a ctypes mechanism that allows to access the system :data:`errno` error number in a safe way.
-:mod:`ctypes` maintains a thread-local copy of the systems :data:`errno` variable; if you call foreign functions created with ``use_errno=True`` then the :data:`errno` value before the function call is swapped with the ctypes private copy, the same happens immediately after the function call.

-The function :func:`ctypes.get_errno` returns the value of the ctypes private copy, and the function :func:`ctypes.set_errno` changes the ctypes private copy to a new value and returns the former value.

-The *use_last_error* parameter, when set to True, enables the same mechanism for the Windows error code which is managed by the :func:`GetLastError` and :func:`SetLastError` Windows API functions; :func:`ctypes.get_last_error` and :func:`ctypes.set_last_error` are used to request and change the ctypes private copy of the windows error code.

-.. versionadded:: 2.6
-   The ``use_last_error`` and ``use_errno`` optional parameters
-   were added.

 .. data:: RTLD_GLOBAL
    :noindex: